-What’s Brewing - Leon County mobile pantry distribution
+What’s Brewing - Leon County Mobile Pantry Distribution

 All distributions are subject to end early if all food runs out.

-If you will like to stay up to date on the next distribution, you can head to their website here.
+If you would like to stay up to date on the next distribution, you can head to their website here.

 To stay up to date on all the latest news as it develops, follow WCTV on Facebook and Twitter.